Anjaam: Plot

 Vijay gets cured with Shivani's love and attention.
 Vijay tells Shivani once again to say she loves him and to marry him, as she has no other options in life.
 Shivani embraces him before stabbing him.
 She confesses that she nursed him to health for one purpose: to kill him, as it is a sin to kill an incapacitated person who cannot defend himself.
 In their scuffle, they end up dangling from a cliff with Vijay hanging onto Shivani's foot.
 Vijay says that if he falls to his death, he shall take Shivani with him.
-Deciding that it is more important for Vijay to die than for her to live, Shivani lets go, causing both of them to fall to their deaths.
+Deciding that it is more important for Vijay to die than for her to live, Shivani lets go, causing them both to fall to their deaths.